Perimenopause HRT: transdermal estradiol + micronized progesterone, explained

-Updated July 8, 2026 · 11 min read
+Updated July 9, 2026 · 11 min read

 HRT (hormone replacement therapy, also called MHT) is the single most effective treatment for perimenopause symptoms.
 For most healthy women starting in perimenopause or within 10 years of menopause, modern transdermal estradiol plus micronized progesterone is considered safe, and benefits typically outweigh risks.
-This is a plain-English guide: what it is, who it's for, the real risks (not the 2002 headlines), how to start the conversation with your doctor, and what to expect.
+This is a straight-talking guide: what it is, who it's for, the real risks (not the 2002 headlines), how to start the conversation with your doctor, and what to expect.

 A quick summary of the last 25 years: one study in 2002 scared everyone off hormones.
 Two generations of doctors stopped learning about them.
 Then the study got re-analyzed, the risks turned out to be much smaller than reported, and the delivery methods got safer.
 Now the guidelines say most women in perimenopause should be offered HRT, and most doctors still don't know that.
 Welcome to the gap you're standing in.